locomotivecms/engine/README.md

 ## Technologies ##

-Here is a list of the main gems used to power the Locomotive backend:
+Here is a list of the main gems used to power the Locomotive platform:

 - Rails 4.2   - *web framework*
 - Bootstrap   - *UI framework*